33 Ways to Lose 3 Inches—Fast!

 Pop Some Fish Oil

 One specific type of fish oil (hi-DHA, NuMega), when taken in tandem with exercise, has been shown to decrease body fat and research suggests fish oil can also help boost weight loss and decrease blood sugar.
 It may sound a little unappetizing, but fish oil is one of the best nutrients for the human body.
-According to NIH, fish oil (which can be consumed by eating fish rich in omega-3 fatty acids such as tuna, salmon, mackerel and sardines or by taking supplements – whichever fits best into your lifestyle) lowers triglycerides in those with diabetes and heart problems by as much as 20 to 50 percent.
+According to a study in the journal Hospital Pharmacy, fish oil (which can be consumed by eating fish rich in omega-3 fatty acids such as tuna, salmon, mackerel and sardines or by taking supplements – whichever fits best into your lifestyle) lowers triglycerides in those with diabetes and heart problems by as much as 20 to 50 percent.

 Live By the Half-Plate Rule